AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/events.md

 ### Costs

-All the event data is pushed on Ethereum by the sequencer and for this reason the cost of emitting an event is non-trivial.
+All event data is pushed to Ethereum as calldata by the sequencer and for this reason the cost of emitting an event is non-trivial.

+> Note: the cost of submitting calldata to Ethereum is currently 4 gas per byte.
+Currently, in the Sandbox, an encypted note has a fixed overhead of 4 field elements (to broadcast an ephemeral public key, a contract address, and a storage slot); plus a variable number of field elements depending on the type of note being emitted.
+> A `ValueNote`, for example, currently uses 3 fields elements (plus the fixed overhead of 4).
+That's roughly `7 * 32 = 224` bytes of information, costing roughly 896 gas.

+> There are plans to compress encrypted note data further.
+> There are plans to adopt EIP-4844 blobs to reduce the cost of data submission further.

 ## Processing events
 Both the encrypted and unencrypted events are stored in AztecNode.